-Depending on the planning scheme provisions that apply to your land, and the extent of damage to your dwelling as a result of the bushfire, you may have needed a planning permit to continue to use your land for a dwelling.
+Depending on the planning scheme provisions that apply to your land, and the extent of damage to your dwelling, you may have needed a planning permit to continue to use your land for a dwelling.
 However, this does not apply if you can meet the requirements of the dwelling use exemption.